 Is It Legal to Have an Armadillo as a Pet?

 No, having an armadillo as a pet is illegal.
-To be able to have an armadillo in captivity, you must have a special permit issued only to specialized establishments dedicated to the care and conservation of this beautiful primitive animal.
+To be able to have an armadillo, you must have a special permit issued only to specialized establishments dedicated to the care and conservation of this beautiful primitive animal.

 Besides, to legally adopt and care for an armadillo, you need a certificate from a zoological center.
 Despite this, animal protection laws are scarce or do not exist at all in many countries.

 Therefore, it is not advisable to support this type of practice since animals like the armadillo need a wild ecosystem to survive and have a better quality of life.